-All students, as members of the College community, are expected to comply with conduct sanctions within the time frame specified by the Associate Dean of Student Affairs or designee.
-Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions, administrative "holds" on the student account, and/or suspension from the College.
-In such situations, resident students will be required to vacate College housing within 24 hours of notification by the Associate Dean of Student Affairs, although this deadline may be extended upon application to, and at the discretion of, the Associate Dean of Student Affairs.
+All students, as members of the College community, are expected to comply with conduct sanctions within the time frame specified by the Assistant Dean of Student Affairs or designee.
+Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and/or suspension from the College.
+In such situations, resident students will be required to vacate College housing within 24 hours of notification by the Assistant Dean of Student Affairs, although this deadline may be extended upon application to, and at the discretion of, the Assistant Dean of Student Affairs.
 A suspension will only be lifted when compliance with conduct sanctions is satisfactorily achieved.
-This determination will be made by the Associate Dean of Student Affairs.
+This determination will be made by the Assistant Dean of Student Affairs.